 We had a short but sweet two days in Kansas City with our life friends, the Oakes.
 Debi pastors a home church in Gladstone, MO.
 She has become our Pastor in this season, giving counsel, holding us accountable and challenging us.
 It was so great to have dinner together and just talk the evening away instead of trying to make phones, texts and emails all work. icmr ivermectin Their boys have become young men before our eyes.
 Travis shared about wedding plans and played a video of Preston’s big basketball shot of the night before! stromectol lek We had opportunity to share some of our plans and pray together.
 It was much too short but so good!! ivermectina e paracetamol

 I send a blanket apology to readers and participators alike as we have been horrible taking pictures since leaving Montana!

 The winds had decreased slightly by morning, so on the road we were and pressing for Des Moines.
 Kansas slowly passed by and the winds eventually eased off the further East we went.
 Late afternoon found us still well short of Iowa, so we rolled into Watkins State Park, south of Cameron, MO, just before they closed the gate.
-It was a wonderful, little spot for the night.
-It’s a sweet, little park if you find yourself in the vicinity.
+It was a wonderful, little spot for the night. medical studies on lyme and ivermectin It’s a sweet, little park if you find yourself in the vicinity.
 Great people, nice sites and lots of beautiful oak trees!
 The colors this year are gorgeous and so late in the season.
 Many just turning â€“ reds in many shades and hues along with the usual array of goldens.
 Youâ€™ll have to take our word for it, we didnâ€™t take any pics!
 Oops!
 Continue reading “IOWA Trip Part 2”